 Our Bylaws provide that any stockholder proposal (including director nominations) that is not submitted for inclusion in next year's proxy statement under Rule 14a-8, but is instead sought to be presented directly at the 2024 Annual Meeting must be delivered to our principal executive offices not later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the first anniversary of the 2023 Annual Meeting.
 In each case, the notice must include the information specified in our Bylaws.
-If the 2024 Annual Meeting is held more than 30 days before or more than 70 days after the anniversary date of the 2023 Annual Meeting, notice must be delivered not earlier than the close of business on the 120th day prior to the 2024 Annual Meeting and not later than the close of business on the later of the 90th day prior to the 2024 Annual Meeting or the 10th day after the date on which a public announcement of the date of the 2024 Annual Meeting is first made by us.
+If the 2024 Annual Meeting is held more than 30 days before or more than 70 days after the anniversary date of the 2023 Annual Meeting, notice must be delivered not earlier than the close of business on the 120th day prior to the 2024 Annual Meeting and not later than the close of business on the 120th day prior to the 2024 Annual Meeting is first made by us.
 Accordingly, to submit any such proposal, stockholders must submit the required notice no earlier than the close of business on May 22, 2024 and no later than the close of business on June 21, 2024, except as described above.